True vs Predicted Clusters¶

 This value indicates a decent degree of similarity between the reference and the discovered partitions.

 Other popular partition similarity scores, e.g., the adjusted Rand index or normalised mutual information, are discussed in the Appendix.
-In particular, this is where we argue why the classic (classification) accuracy rate should not be used in our context (this is a common mistake!).
+In particular, this is where we argue why the classic (classification) accuracy rate should not be used in our context (a common mistake!).